-Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares and no participation by any of our officers, directors or employees.
-If the underwriters exercise their option to purchase additional shares in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding after this offering.
-In addition, entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, each an existing stockholder of our company, have indicated an interest in purchasing up to an aggregate of approximately million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell fewer or no shares in this offering to any of these parties, or any of these parties may determine to purchase fewer or no shares in this offering.
+Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares.
+If the underwriters exercise their option to purchase additional shares in full, our existing stockholders would own 93.9% and our new investors would own 6.1% of the total number of shares of our common stock outstanding after this offering.
+In addition, certain of our existing investors, including entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, have indicated an interest in purchasing an aggregate of approximately \$43.0 million (or 3,071,429 shares) of our common stock in this offering at the initial public offering price of \$14.00 per share.
+The entities affiliated with Dr. Patrick Soon-Shiong have indicated an interest in purchasing approximately \$5.0 million of the offering shares (or 357,143 shares).